-With so many options available to choose from electric patio grills to 3 or even 5 burner full size outdoor kitchens, I think there is an infrared grill available for every grill master.
-But look at your style of cooking and decide if a infrared will make it easier or improve the quality of your food.
+With so many options available to choose from electric patio grills to 3 or even 5 burner full-size outdoor kitchens, I think there is an infrared grill available for every grill master.
+But look at your style of cooking and decide if an infrared will make it easier or improve the quality of your food.

 Click here for all the reviews of Char Broil infrared grills on our website.

 Disadvantages of an infrared grill

-Looking at the infrared pros and cons I can only tell you this from my own experience and after using my Char Broil grill2go X200 (Read the review here) for few years now I have found only one disadvantage in grilling on a infrared grill and that is cleaning.
+Looking at the infrared pros and cons I can only tell you this from my own experience and after using my Char Broil grill2go X200 (Read the review here) for a few years now I have found only one disadvantage in grilling on an infrared grill and that is cleaning.

-Since the infrared grill grates comes with small holes they get clogged up and cleaning is sometimes a pain in the you know where.
+Since the infrared grill grates come with small holes they get clogged up and cleaning is sometimes a pain in the you know where.

 In my experience it is best to turn the grill up to high and let is warm up as hot as possible.
 This basically burns all the left fat and that makes it easier to brush if of.
 I really found out that using a high-quality grill brush is a must-have for an infrared grill.
 Many infrared grill come with a special type of forked device that you can use on stubborn holes in the grill grates.

 For more tips, you can read my how to clean a BBQ article here.

 Here is a video from charbroil about their infrared grills.

-Although it sound a little like a sales pitch for their grill, I still think it adds value to this article to try to explain what an infrared grill is.
+Although it sounds a little like a sales pitch for their grill, I still think it adds value to this article to try to explain what an infrared grill is.